The Growing Role of Ethics in AI Development

 - Extent — How many persons are affected by the pleasure? **

-Many ethical theories greatest restrictions are their impracticality, but if we are able to make them practical, through robots that can consider enormous data sets and algorithms in a matter of milliseconds, how will ethics role in society change?
-May it go from a group of extroverted, ‘deep’ people, to the future lawmakers and police of society?
-I don’t know, I hope so as I’m going to study ethics in University.
+Today, many ethical theories greatest restrictions are their impracticality, but if we are able to make them practical, through robots that can consider enormous data sets and algorithms in milliseconds, how will ethics role in society change?